Stixels/Escape-Room-Control/README.md

 ## Optional
 - Waivers with database
-- Automatic escape rates allow for people, experienced, time, notes
+- Database for automatic escape rate allow for people, experienced, time, notes